schreter/hue_rule_configurator/README.md

 Optionally, a contact sensor defined in the same configuration can be addressed using `contact` parameter.
-When there is no motion detected shortly after closing the door, the light is turned off, by default after 16 seconds (use `closedtimeout` to override), by slowly dimming it to off state over 20 seconds (use `closedtt` to override, in deciseconds).
+When there is no motion detected shortly after closing the door, the light is turned off, by default after 16 seconds (use `closedtimeout` to override), by first dimming and then turning it to off, similar to normal timeout handling.
 Else, it is kept on until the door is open again (and then normal rules with timeout apply).
-As already mentioned, this is extremely useful for bathrooms.
+In case there is no motion detected initially by mistake (due to reaction time of non-motion detection) and the light dims, motion in the room will restore the light and won't dim it again until the door is open.
+As already mentioned, in sum, this behavior is extremely useful for bathrooms.

 If a motion sensor is used with a switch, then turning off the light while motion is detected would simply turn the light back on immediately.
 To prevent this, the motion sensor adds rules